aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

-For the description of this property, please see [getTextVerticalAlignment()](../../com.aspose.cells/comment\#getTextVerticalAlignment--)
+Sets the text vertical alignment type of the comment.

 **Parameters:**
 | Parameter | Type | Description |